Hiestermann/SwiftUICoreData/README.md

 # SwiftUICoreData

-This is a simle toDo list app that connects CoreData with SwiftUI
+This is a simple ToDo list app that connects CoreData with SwiftUI.